1/So far away paradise (03:11)

 These songs were written by me but they owe much to the guitar line added by Serge, who also wrote the lyrics on Taj Mahal (both French and English, although our lyrics were mainly English), as well as to the contribution of all the other members.
 When either Serge or I brought our compositions to the pool, the final songs always were the result of what came out of our jam sessions in Guillaume’s cellar.

 I had no previous training in music and, if I remember well, neither had the others more than a smattering of it, Florence being the exception (as she had completed training at a classic academy).

 If, on YouTube, I wrote ‘All rights reserved,’ it’s only because the thought that another might reap the harvest of one’s work or ideas (and we all have heard of people becoming millionnaires from just one song) is too hellish to be borne by a man, but in no way does it mean that I am convinced our ideas, our inspirations were successfully embodied in our music, especially in these recordings.
-I won’t find the proper conditions again to give it another try, so I’m leaving these ideas to the world such as they are here incarnate.
+I won’t likely find the conditions again to give it another try, so I leave these ideas to the world such as they are here incarnate.

 They’re ideas somewhat embedded in a layer of mud (lack of time and means).
 I wish, o my reader, had you the means yourself, you would clean the stone, if you could do it without concealing where you found it.
 Many people, I am sure, are so haunted by the hellish thought I have alluded to and at the same time lack the means, the channels, the acquaintances to air their ideas in a secure way that they keep them out of the world’s sight and bring them bound to their bosoms into the grave after a life in obscurity, whereas their ideas would have enlightened our existence.
 I don’t blame them.
 They’re proof, if I’m not mistaken, that our age-old logic of exploiting one another is at odds with the calling of mankind.